Skip to content

 If you are looking for a more peaceful surrounding not too far from the city center or wish to to stay in a modern apartment instead of a traditional hotel room, Unity Tampere is a great choice for you!
 Unity offers all the perks of a hotel with relaxed living next to Pyhäjärvi Lake and the natural area in Pyynikki.

-Find more tips for over night stay in Tampere from our articles Hotels in the city center, Accomodation with a twist and The whole family has fun in these hotels.
+Find more tips for over night stay in Tampere from our articles Accomodation with a twist and The whole family has fun in these hotels.

 Please note that Visit Tampere is not responsible for changes.
 Always check the latest information from venues’ own channels.